junariltd/junari-odoo-docker/README.md

 * Odoo Community Edition, installed from source in `/opt/odoo`
 * Supports custom addons in `/opt/odoo/custom_addons`
 * Includes an `odoo-config` script for modifying the odoo config file in derrived images
-* Includes Git and SSH client for development
+* Includes Git and SSH clients for development
 * Includes Visual Studio Code folder mount points

 ## Running the `junari/odoo` image